header-logo

 • 96% of these users start accepting Copilot suggestions the same day, indicating minimal onboarding friction.

-• The tool is especially popular for work in known languages — 70% use it for tasks in familiar programming environments.
+• The tool is especially popular for work in familiar programming languages.
+About 70% of users rely on it for tasks within environments they already know.Ā

 • In usability feedback, 43% found it extremely easy to use, and 51% rated it extremely useful, underscoring a smooth learning curve and real value.